oils-for-unix/oils/doc/idioms.md

 TODO: Go through more of the [Pure Bash Bible](https://github.com/dylanaraps/pure-bash-bible).
-Oil provides alternatives for this quirky syntax.
+Oil provides alternatives for such quirky syntax.

 <!-- cmark.py expands this -->
 <div id="toc">